markushillemann/FeatCalibr/README.md

 Please cite the paper when using FeatCalibr or parts of it in an academic publication.

+For details on how the poses should be in order to achieve accurate results, have a look at the following paper:

+Markus Hillemann, Jochen Meidow, Boris Jutzi.
+Impact of Different Trajectories on Extrinsic Self-Calibration for Vehicle-Based Mobile Laser Scanning Systems.
+The International Archives of Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-2/W16, 119–125, 2019

 ## Dependencies
 The current version of FeatCalibr requires the following MATLAB toolboxes: